-- Credit application searches'- Also known as 'hard' searches, these appear when a lender performs a search on your credit report (i.e. a background check on your credit history).
-Too many credit application searches on your report indicates that you’ve applied for several credit accounts.
-This lowers your score as it suggests to lenders that you may rely heavily on credit and might struggle to make repayments.
+- Credit application searches'- Also known as 'hard' searches, these appear when a lender performs a search on your credit report when you apply for credit (i.e. a background check on your credit history).
+Too many credit application searches on your report may suggest to lenders that you may rely heavily on credit and could struggle to make repayments.

-Financial Connections- If you apply for finance with someone (e.g. you hold a joint credit card or mortgage) they become linked to your credit report.
+- Financial Connections- If you apply for finance with someone (e.g. you hold a joint credit card or mortgage) they become linked to your credit report.
 Though this doesn’t necessarily decrease your score, their credit history may be taken into consideration when you apply for credit.